jofmi/collectivo/README.md

 ## Best practices

 - Regularly [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) with the upstream repository.
+- To update dependencies, run `pnpm update collectivo/extensions/my-extension -L`
 - All named elements (database collections and fields as well as frontend components and composables) should start with the extension name to avoid name conflicts with other extensions, e.g. `myExtension_myCollection`, `myExtension_myField`, `myExtensionVueComponent`.
 - You can also add fields to collections that are not part of your extensions, like `directus_users`.
-- To publish your extension, run `pnpm publish collectivo/extensions/my-extension -r --access=public --dry-run` (remove `--dry-run` after checking that everything is correct)
+- To publish your extension, run `pnpm publish collectivo/extensions/my-extension --access=public --dry-run` (remove `--dry-run` after checking that everything is correct)
 - The example extension is licensed under [public domain](https://de.wikipedia.org/wiki/Unlicense).
 You can choose your own license for your extension, it does not have to be the same as collectivo.

 ## Unit testing